aekeus/colint/README.md

 [top_category, stats] = nb.classifications "Document to classify"
 ```

-see /examples folder for a working classification example
+see /examples folder for a working classification and recommendation example

 # install